francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 ---

-### Domain Privilege Escalation | Constrained Delegation (with PowerView, Rubeus, SafetyKatz)
+### Constrained Delegation + Domain Lateral Movement (with PowerView, Rubeus, SafetyKatz)

-4) **Constrained Delegation Abuse for Domain Privilege Escalation** (successful ✅)
+4) **Constrained Delegation Abuse on `studvm.tech.finance.corp` for Domain Lateral Movement to `mgmtsrv.tech.finance.corp`** (successful ✅)

-Description: Performed Active Directory enumeration to identify users or machines with **Constrained Delegation** enabled.
+Description: Performed Active Directory enumeration to identify users or machines with Constrained Delegation enabled.
 The attempt to find a user account with delegation rights was unsuccessful.
-However, enumeration of **computer accounts** revealed that `STUDVM$` has Constrained Delegation enabled and is allowed to delegate authentication to the **CIFS service on `mgmtsrv.tech.finance.corp`**.
-This finding is leveraged to impersonate a privileged user and escalate privileges.
+However, enumeration of computer accounts revealed that `tech\STUDVM$` has Constrained Delegation enabled and is allowed to delegate authentication to the CIFS service on `mgmtsrv.tech.finance.corp`.
+This finding was leveraged to impersonate a privileged user and enabling lateral movement onto `mgmtsrv.tech.finance.corp`.

 - **Find a Delegator User where Constrained Delegation is Enabled**